-- (1) A person may not be appointed or continue to serve as a member of the Municipal Appeal Tribunal, if that person - (a) is not a citizen of the Republic, and resident in the province; - (b) is an un-rehabilitated insolvent; - (c) is of unsound mind, as declared by a court; - (d) has at any time been convicted of an offence involving dishonesty; - (e) has at any time been removed from an office of trust on account of misconduct; or - (f) has previously been removed from a Municipal Planning Tribunal or Municipal Appeal Tribunal for a breach of any provision of this Act. - (2) A member must vacate office if that member becomes subject to a disqualification as contemplated in subsection (1).
+- A person may not be appointed or continue to serve as a member of the Municipal Appeal Tribunal, if that person - - (a) is not a citizen of the Republic, and resident in the province; - (b) is a member of Parliament, a provincial legislature, House of Traditional Leaders or the Council or is an employee of the Municipality; - (c) is an un-rehabilitated insolvent; - (d) is of unsound mind, as declared by a court; - (e) has at any time been convicted of an offence involving dishonesty; - (f) has at any time been removed from an office of trust on account of misconduct; or - (g) has previously been removed from a Municipal Planning Tribunal or Municipal Appeal Tribunal for a breach of any provision of this Act.

+(2) A member must vacate office if that member becomes subject to a disqualification as contemplated in subsection (1).

-130 Termination of membership of Municipal Appeal Tribunal
+116. Termination of membership of Municipal Appeal Tribunal